 1 2 3 4 5 Country and type of partnership (if necessary) Requirement to keep accounting records for partnerships formed under domestic law Type of accounting records kept for partnerships formed under domestic law Retention period for accounting records Notes Guernsey Limited partnerships Yes Records must be sufficient to show and explain transactions, to disclose the financial position, and to ensure that its balance sheet and profit and loss account are prepared properly.
 In addition, if the partners are in receipt of income from a business, or from the letting of property, with effect from 1 January 2007 new legislation requires detailed records to be maintained of income and expenditure and underlying documentation has to be retained.
 6 years, but, for income tax purposes, with effect from 1 January 2007, for partnerships that carry on a business or receive income from the letting of property, the partners must retain their records for 6 years after the end of the year in which the relevant income tax return was submitted.
 Financial statements for limited partnerships structured as open or closed-ended collective investment funds must be provided to the Guernsey Financial Services Commission.
 Hong Kong, China Yes Same as for companies.
 7 years Iceland Yes Accounts must provide such information on operations and the asset balance as demanded by owners, creditors and public bodies and is necessary to assess revenue and expenditure, assets and liabilities.
 Annual accounts must be drawn up once a year.
 7 years Ireland Yes Same as those for other taxpayers carrying on business.
 6 years Annual audited accounts required for Investment Limited Partnership.
 Isle of Man Yes Sufficient to disclose a true and fair view of a partnership's financial state of affairs in accordance with current accounting practices applicable to partnerships.
-No Italy Yes, where carrying on a business.
+In addition where tax law applies the records to be preserved are all such records and supporting documents, including accounts, books, deeds, contracts, vouchers and receipts, and in the case of a trade in goods, all sales and purchases made in the course of the trade.
+A non-corporate taxpayer carrying on a trade, profession or business or who receives Isle of Man rental income is required to preserve records for 6 years from the end of the year of assessment, or if later, 6 years after the delivery of the return.
+In the case of other non-corporate taxpayers, 2 years from the end of the year of assessment or, if later, 2 years after the delivery of the income tax return.
+Italy Yes, where carrying on a business.
 Same as those for other taxpayers carrying on business.
 10 years